MooersLab/ofat4xtals/README.md

 - Under the file pulled down, select Print Area/Clear Print Area
 - Repeat the cycle.

-The workbook can probably be printed from other software that can read Excel files (e.g., Libre Office, Open Office, Numbers), following a similar protocol.
+The workbook can be printed from other software that can read Excel files (e.g., Libre Office, Open Office, Numbers), following a similar protocol.

 ## Use outside of crystallization experiments